 Best Contractor Table Saw

-This Bosch worksite table saw features an increased table size for higher capacity and workload.
-It has a 3,650 RPM motor, and a square-lock rip fence that increases accuracy and cutting trueness.
-This also means you can guide the material with one hand.
+This Bosch worksite table saw has an increased surface size for a higher capacity and greater workloads.
+It has a 3,650 RPM motor and a square-lock rip fence that increases the accuracy of your cuts.
+This also allows you to guide the material with one hand.

 It has a 30-inch ripping capacity.
-So while it may be on the small side, it does come with a riving knife and anti-kickback pawls for added safety.
+While it may be on the small side, it does include a riving knife and anti-kickback pawls for added protection.

 What We Like